 By John Stafford

 Ed.
-Note: With our new Panzer Grenadier (Modern) series set to debut very soon with 1967: Sword of Israel, here's a comparison of the new series rulebook with that of its World War II sister series:
+Note: With our new Panzer Grenadier (Modern) series set to return very soon with 1967: Sword of Israel, here's a comparison of the series rulebook with that of its World War II sister series:

 Introduction: Updated for new rules.
 Expanded definitions include new units and capabilities including fast mover aircraft (attack or forward air controllers), helicopters, anti-aircraft weapons (guns and missiles), anti-tank guided missiles, expanded efficiency, amphibious units, and clarification of many others.